developertariq/vet-clinic-db/README.md

 # 📖 Vet clinic database <a name="about-project"></a>

-**Vet clinic** database is a educational project where I will use a relational database to create the data structure for a vet clinic.
+**Vet clinic** database is an educational project where I will use a relational database to create the data structure for a vet clinic.
 I will start with one table, and step by step, will create a complete database with data about:

 - animals
 - animals' owners